-Sarasota, Florida – United States
+Sarasota, West Virginia – United States

 Dr. Nicole L. Stout is a renowned health care researcher, consultant, educator, and advocate.
 She is the Chief Executive Officer of 3e Services, an information technology consulting firm.
 She is also a medical affairs consultant for health information technology and biotech firms.
 Her clients include industry leaders in health care technology, pharmaceuticals, aviation, and education in the US and abroad.
 Additionally, she supports the Office of Strategic Research at the National Institutes of Health, Rehabilitation Medicine Department leading the Cancer Rehabilitation Initiative.

 Dr. Stout is an internationally recognized expert and leader in cancer rehabilitation and lymphedema.
 She has given over 200 lectures nationally and internationally, authored and co-authored over 50 peer-review and invited publications, several book chapters, and is the co-author of the book 100 Questions and Answers about Lymphedema.
 Her research publications have been foundational in developing the Prospective Surveillance Model for breast cancer rehabilitation.

 Dr. Stout is the recipient of numerous research and publication awards.
 She has received service awards from the National Institutes of Health Clinical Center, the Navy Surgeon General, and the Oncology Section of the American Physical Therapy Association.
 She is a Fellow of the American Physical Therapy Association.